japila-books/apache-spark-internals/docs/executor/TaskMetrics.md

 = TaskMetrics

-TaskMetrics is a <<metrics, collection of metrics>> (as <<spark-accumulators.adoc#, AccumulatorV2s>>) tracked during execution of a xref:scheduler:Task.adoc[Task].
+TaskMetrics is a <<metrics, collection of metrics>> (as <<spark-accumulators.md#, AccumulatorV2s>>) tracked during execution of a scheduler:Task.md[Task].

 TaskMetrics is <<creating-instance, created>> when:

-* `Stage` is requested to xref:scheduler:Stage.adoc#makeNewStageAttempt[create a new stage attempt] (when `DAGScheduler` is requested to xref:scheduler:DAGScheduler.adoc#submitMissingTasks[submit the missing tasks of a stage])
+* `Stage` is requested to scheduler:Stage.md#makeNewStageAttempt[create a new stage attempt] (when `DAGScheduler` is requested to scheduler:DAGScheduler.md#submitMissingTasks[submit the missing tasks of a stage])

 * TaskMetrics utility is requested to <<empty, empty>>, <<fromAccumulatorInfos, fromAccumulatorInfos>>, and <<fromAccumulators, fromAccumulators>>

 [[creating-instance]]
 TaskMetrics takes no arguments to be created.

-TaskMetrics is available using <<spark-TaskContext.adoc#taskMetrics, TaskContext.taskMetrics>>.
+TaskMetrics is available using <<spark-TaskContext.md#taskMetrics, TaskContext.taskMetrics>>.

-TIP: Use xref:ROOT:SparkListener.adoc#onTaskEnd[SparkListener.onTaskEnd] to intercept xref:ROOT:SparkListener.adoc#SparkListenerTaskEnd[SparkListenerTaskEnd] events to access the <<TaskMetrics, TaskMetrics>> of a task that has finished successfully.
+TIP: Use ROOT:SparkListener.md#onTaskEnd[SparkListener.onTaskEnd] to intercept ROOT:SparkListener.md#SparkListenerTaskEnd[SparkListenerTaskEnd] events to access the <<TaskMetrics, TaskMetrics>> of a task that has finished successfully.

-TIP: Use <<spark-SparkListener-StatsReportListener.adoc#, StatsReportListener>> for summary statistics at runtime (after a stage completes).
+TIP: Use <<spark-SparkListener-StatsReportListener.md#, StatsReportListener>> for summary statistics at runtime (after a stage completes).

-TIP: Use xref:spark-history-server:EventLoggingListener.adoc[EventLoggingListener] for post-execution (history) statistics.
+TIP: Use spark-history-server:EventLoggingListener.md[EventLoggingListener] for post-execution (history) statistics.

-TaskMetrics uses link:spark-accumulators.adoc[accumulators] to represent the metrics and offers "increment" methods to increment them.
+TaskMetrics uses spark-accumulators.md[accumulators] to represent the metrics and offers "increment" methods to increment them.

-NOTE: The local values of the accumulators for a xref:scheduler:Task.adoc[task] (as accumulated while the xref:scheduler:Task.adoc#run[task runs]) are sent from the executor to the driver when the task completes (and <<fromAccumulators, `DAGScheduler` re-creates TaskMetrics>>).
+NOTE: The local values of the accumulators for a scheduler:Task.md[task] (as accumulated while the scheduler:Task.md#run[task runs]) are sent from the executor to the driver when the task completes (and <<fromAccumulators, `DAGScheduler` re-creates TaskMetrics>>).

 [[metrics]]
 .Metrics